ebanx/woocommerce-gateway-ebanx/readme.txt

 The EBANX Gateway Plugin can also be installed using GitHub.
 You can find our repository [here](https://github.com/ebanx/checkout-woocommerce/ "EBANX GitHub repository").
 To download the plugin from our repository, please view [our latest release](https://github.com/ebanx/woocommerce-gateway-ebanx/releases/latest "Latest Release from GitHub repository") and download the `woocommerce-gateway-ebanx.zip` package.

-Still need your API Keys?
+Do you still need your API Keys?
 You can pick those up [here](https://dashboard.ebanx.com "EBANX API keys").
+Just access your Dashboard Account, click on your user name, then on Account Settings and "Integration".

 == Frequently Asked Questions ==